In the guide

 This guidance is for Wales

-Most enforcement action for incorrect descriptions comes from formal samples of foodstuffs.
-If a sample is shown to be incorrect, there are several possible courses of action that can be taken:
+If a sample is incorrect there are several possible courses of action that can be taken:

 Procedures for sampling are strictly controlled by specific regulations and codes of practice.
 This legislation gives authorised officers the power to purchase or take food samples at all reasonable hours; in other words, when the business is operating and staff are on the premises.
 Failure to allow an authorised officer to take a sample could lead to the commission of an obstruction offence.

-The reason for the division of samples, as indicated, is to allow potential defendants the opportunity to have their own sample portion analysed if the results from the public analyst reveal a misdescription / compositional problem.
-If you have manufactured or altered the food, or applied the description that is being tested to the food, you may be responsible for any offence.
-If you are only retailing food supplied to you in the same state, your supplier / the manufacturer may be the responsible person.
+The reason for the division of samples, as indicated, is to allow potential defendants the opportunity to have their own sample portion analysed if the results from the public analyst reveal a problem.
+If you have manufactured or altered the food, or applied the description that is being tested to the food, you may be responsible for any criminal offence.
+If you are a retailer that is only selling food in the same state in which it was supplied to you, your supplier or the manufacturer may be the responsible person.

 The sample portion kept by you is very important and should be stored safely until you receive notification of the analytical results.

-The officer must check the Primary Authority website to find out if the business has a Primary Authority partnership.
-If a partnership exists the officer must notify the Primary Authority about any proposed enforcement action (as defined in the Regulatory Enforcement and Sanctions Act 2008).
+The sampling officer must check the Primary Authority website to find out if the business has a Primary Authority partnership.
+If a partnership exists the officer must notify the Primary Authority about any proposed enforcement action; if the local authority fails to make the notification the Primary Authority may block the proposed enforcement action.
 See our guide 'Primary Authority & Home Authority' for more information on these partnerships.

 Where you are given a portion of a sample to retain, you should keep this frozen or stored at ambient temperature, depending on whether the product is likely to deteriorate.
 As a rule, fresh food such as meat and dairy products will need to be kept in the freezer.
 Dried products such as rice, spices, nuts and other goods stored at room temperature should continue to be stored as per the instructions on the packaging to prevent deterioration.